coderefinery/obs-config/README.md

 - `Title`: A general title card used for intros and so on.
   - `Clock`: (text that matches xx:NN, regex `([xX?]{2}:)(\d{2})(\s+|$)` )
 - `Gallery`: The gallery of presenters, mostly full screen.
+- `Screenshare`: Capture of remote screenshare (e.g. zoom screenshare window).
+Fit the window to the screen.
+- `ScreenshareCrop`: Capture of remote screenshare, but it uses only the left-hand side.
+- `ScreenshareLandscape`: Capture of remote screenshare, with settings suitable for landscape view.
-- `Local`: Local screenshare (of the local computer running OBS).
+- `BroadcasterScreen`: Local screenshare (of the local computer running OBS).
-  - `_Camera`: includes people inserted
-- `Remote`: Capture of remote screenshare (e.g. zoom screenshare window)
-  - `_Camera`: includes people inserted
 - `Notes`: A screen capture of HackMD or other shared notes.
-  - `_Camera`:  includes people inserted
-- `--`: this is a placeholder scene to separate primary scenes from the internal ones below.
-- `_`-prefixed scenes: these are internal scenes which get inserted into other scenes.
-  - `_Camera`: Scene with camera.
-Re-inserted into the abve

-## Included scenes
+## Included scene collections

 The following screens are included in this collection:

+### TeachingStreamingZoomv3

+Latest version of the teaching streaming scene collections.

 ### TeachingStreamingSimple